 115.366 Preservation of ability to protect residents from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion RJDC is not a collective bargaining agency; therefore, this standard is not applicable.
-Evidence relied upon to make auditor determination: • RJDC Pre-Audit Questionnaire • Interview with PREA Coordinator
+Evidence relied upon to make auditor determination: RJDC Pre-Audit Questionnaire Interview with PREA Coordinator

 115.367 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion Compliance with this standard was found by the responses from interviews held with the PREA Coordinator and Superintendent as well as guidelines in the RJDC Operations Manual which outlines how the agency will protect all residents and staff who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations from retaliation by other residents or staff.
 The PREA Coordinator and Assistant Superintendent or designee shall monitor and investigate any indications of retaliation.
 Interviews with the Superintendent and Assistant Superintendent as well as the PREA Coordinator has been designated by the agency as having primary responsibility of monitoring for possible retaliation.
-Interviews with the PREA Coordinator for changes that may suggest possible retaliation by residents or staff; she was able to provide various examples including recognizing changes in staff and resident interactions; increased incidents/infractions; increased movement or assignments of residents between housing units; as it related to staff he responded she would look for changes in work habits (low quality - low productivity) calling out of work, increased discipline, changes in work/unit assignments.
-The PREA Coordinator reported that she would actively monitor for retaliation and that she would monitor for retaliation for at least 90 days and longer if the situation called for a longer monitoring period to ensure the safety of residents and or staff.
-The interview with the Superintendent indicated he would ensure compliance with the policy for monitoring for retaliation by meeting with the policy for monitor for retaliation by meeting with the PREA Coordinator and residents and residents and residents and resident indicated he would ensure compliance with the policy for monitoring for retaliation by meeting with the Superintendent indicated he would ensure compliance with the policy for monitor for retaliation by meeting with the PREA Coordinator and residents and or staff.
-Assistant Superintendent to ensure steps for protection were followed as outlined by policy.
+Interviews with the PREA Coordinator demonstrated a clear understanding of her role to monitor for changes that may suggest possible retaliation by residents or staff; she was able to provide various examples including recognizing changes in staff and resident interactions; increased incidents/infractions; increased movement or assignments of residents between housing units; as it related to staff he responded she would look for changes in work habits (low quality - low productivity) calling out of work, increased discipline, changes in work/unit assignments.
+The PREA Coordinator reported that she would actively monitor for retaliation by meeting with staff and residents who had reported sexual abuse or sexual harassment or who had cooperated with investigations.
+During the interview the PREA Coordinator indicated that she would respond immediately to remedy retaliation and that she would monitor for retaliation for at least 90 days and longer if the situation called for a longer monitoring period to ensure the safety of residents and or staff.
+The interview with the Superintendent indicated he would ensure compliance with the policy for monitoring for retaliation by meeting with the PREA Coordinator and Assistant Superintendent to ensure steps for protection were followed as outlined by policy.
 There were no incidents of retaliation occurring in the past 12 months.

-Evidence relied upon to make auditor determination: • RJDC Operations Manual - • RJDC Pre-Audit Questionnaire • Interview with PREA Coordinator • Interviews with Superintendent and Assistant Superintendent
+- RJDC Operations Manual

+- RJDC Pre-Audit Questionnaire

+- · Interview with PREA Coordinator

+- · Interviews with Superintendent and Assistant Superintendent

+115.368 Post-allegation protective custody

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.368 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion RJDC Operations Manual states that the facility will ensure that adequate measures are taken to provide separation between the alleged victim and alleged suspect, while ensuring that such separation does not represent a form of punishment for the alleged victim; Isolation may only be used as last resort when less restricted measures will not ensure the victims safety until alternate measure can be put in place.
-Residents who are placed in isolation because they allege to have suffered sexual abuse have access to legally required educational programming, special education services, and daily large-muscle exercise.
+RJDC Operations Manual states that the facility will ensure that adequate measures are taken to provide separation between the alleged victim and alleged suspect, while ensuring that such separation does not represent a form of punishment for the alleged victim; isolation may only be used only as last resort and only when less restricted measures will not ensure the victim's safety until alternate measures can be put in place.
+Residents who are placed in isolation because they allege to have suffered sexual abuse have access to all legally required educational programming, special education services, and daily large-muscle exercise.
 Residents will also receive daily visits from medical and mental health staff.
 No residents who alleged to have suffered sexual abuse were placed in isolation during the past 12 months.

-Evidence relied upon to make auditor determination: • RJDC Policy Operations Manual • RJDC Pre-Audit Questionnaire • Interview with PREA Coordinator
+Evidence relied upon to make auditor determination:

+RJDC Policy Operations Manual

+RJDC Pre-Audit Questionnaire

+Interview with PREA Coordinator